ONEARMY/community-platform/CONTRIBUTING.md

 When you start working on an issue, comment on it or if your are a registered contributor assign yourself to let us know so we avoid working on something twice.
 The comment should include a mention to @mattia-io (our project lead).

 When a group of issues have been resolved a pull request to the master branch should be made, where it will undergo a quick review and test.
 It is expected that the developer will have done thorough testing themselves first, this helps make sure most pull requests get merged quickly.

+## 🤑 &nbsp; Development Bounties
+We have a small bounty system as a way of saying thanks to developers for contributiong their time and code.
+Find out more about it in [Bounties](./BOUNTIES.md)

 ## 🏠 &nbsp; Project Structure